Vishelbachen/Ceyona/models.md

 # CEYONA — MODEL REGISTRY
-Version: 7.3 — Anti-Drift Edition
+Version: 8.0 — Per-Model Edition
 Status: Active Source of Truth
-Supersedes: models1.md, models2.md (all previous versions)
+Supersedes: models1.md, models2.md, v7.x (all previous versions)

 This document defines ONLY:
 - approved models and their roles
 - tier assignments and eligibility
 - activation rules and constraints
+- per-model behavioral characteristics (§27) — basis for persona design and prompt sizing
 - execution DAG

 This document MUST NOT define: orchestration, execution policy, pricing, billing.